Kazuhisa Urabe

-Kazuhisa Urabe (卜部 和久, Urabe Kazuhisa) is a Japanese racing driver currently competing in the Formula Regional Japanese Championship and Super Formula Lights with B-Max Racing Team.
+Kazuhisa Urabe (卜部和久, Urabe Kazuhisa) is a Japanese racing driver affiliated with Toyota Gazoo Racing who currently competes in Super GT for Hyper Water Racing INGING and in Super Formula Lights for Delightworks Racing.

 Career

 Formula 4

 Urabe started his Formula 4 career in 2022 with Bionic Jack Racing.
-Urabe only managed to get 7 points that season.
+Urabe only managed to get seven points that season.
 He stayed with the same team for 2023.
 Urabe achieved his maiden pole position and won race one at Sportsland SUGO.
 He ended the season eighth in the standings.
 Urabe stayed in the championship for 2024, switching to TGR-DC Racing School for his third season.

 Japan Cup

 In 2024, Urabe replaced Seita Nonaka at Toyota Gazoo Racing Indonesia in the Japan Cup Series - GT4, at Fuji Speedway as Nonaka prioritised his Super Formula Lights season.
-He achieved a win, and a 3rd place.
+He achieved a win, and a third place.

 Super Taikyu

 Urabe made his debut in the ST-X class of Super Taikyu with 2W Zoomies x GR Garage Yamaguchi-Shunan alongside Yuji Tachikawa, Hibiki Taira, Kachorn Chiaravanont, Andrew & Warren Adulayavichitr for the Fuji 24 Hours.